GeorgiKeranov/motocross-enduro-parts/plugins/wpforms-lite/readme.txt

 = Easy to Customize and Extend =

 You can easily customize your contact forms with our section dividers, HTML blocks, and custom CSS.

+If you're using Elementor or Divi page builders our native integrations let you easily customize the style of your forms.

 We also knew that our developer friends may want to extend simple contact forms further.
 That's why WPForms come with tons of hooks and filters to create custom functionality.